MakeSchool-Tutorials/Tweet-Generator/P6-Linked-List/content.md

 So that's pretty neat.

 If the image of a linked list isn't quite sticking, let's use an analogy.
-Whereas an array (or list in Python) is like a row of chairs in a theater, a linked list is like a train with cars (nodes) that have cargo (values) and are connected to each other by a coupling (reference/link).
+Whereas an array (or list in Python) is like a row of chairs in a theater, a linked list is like a train with cars (nodes) that have cargo (items) and are connected to each other by a coupling (reference/link).
 The front of the train is like the head of the list, and the back (the caboose) is like the tail of the list.

 The flexibility of a linked list makes it a powerful tool in many programming tasks.
 Have fun with it!

 Where to Go From Here
 ==
 Finished already?
 Is your code clean, readable, and well tested?
 No?
 Ok, go do that first.
+Then, add a new `replace` method to your `LinkedList` class that deletes an existing item and replaces it with a new item, without creating a new node.

-Then, add methods to your `LinkedList` class so that it can be used as an [iterable](https://wiki.python.org/moin/Iterator), like in a `for` loop like this:
+Want to make your `LinkedList` class more convenient to use?
+Add methods so that it can be used as an [iterable](https://wiki.python.org/moin/Iterator), like in a `for` loop like this:

 	mylist = LinkedList()